normanwongcl/aws-infrastructure-2/README.md

 # Deploying a 3-tier dockerised application with AWS Cloudformation
 This repository provides a set of YAML templates and linux shell scripts for deploying a 3-tier dockerised application to [Amazon EC2 instances](https://aws.amazon.com/ec2/) using ECS.

-This is a modified project of my aws-infrasture repository: https://github.com/Klezca/aws-infrastructure
+This is a modified project of my aws-infrastructure repository: https://github.com/Klezca/aws-infrastructure

-A simple AWS CodePipeline: https://aws.amazon.com/quickstart/architecture/cicd-taskcat/ has been deployed in AWS and automatically perform **functional testing and linting checks** on the cloudformation templates using the **TaskCat** configuration described in the **.taskcat.yml** file.
+A simple CI workflow using CodePipeline and Codebuild: https://aws.amazon.com/quickstart/architecture/cicd-taskcat/ has been deployed in AWS and automatically perform **functional testing and linting checks** on the cloudformation templates using the **TaskCat** configuration described in the **.taskcat.yml** file.

 ## Overview